The Public and Its Problems: Part III: Democracy Depends on Education, Effective Communication, and Decentralized Localism

 Dewey’s second requirement for democracy as a way of life is the proper dissemination of information.
 He criticizes conformism and censorship, thereby arguing that the circulation of facts and ideas should be facilitated.
 Dewey claims that censorship and conformism tend to be weaponized by those in power, which makes intellectual innovation necessary for democratic equality to persist.
 He then argues that the eclipse of interdisciplinary work in academia, as well as the centralization of information-gathering in journalism, have both negatively impacted democratic norms — Dewey proposes to reverse both these trends.
 More broadly, all of Dewey’s proposals seek to make genuine communication of facts and ideas possible.
 As he puts it, “communication of the results of social inquiry is the same thing as the formation of public opinion.”
 In other words, by facilitating the dissemination of facts and ideas, democracies encourage the organization of the public into a coherent political force.

 Dewey’s third requirement is some degree of localism.
 As aforementioned, Dewey laments the end of face-to-face interactions, which allowed communal bonds to form more easily.
 While Dewey does not advocate the fragmentation of the nation-state, he does insist upon the importance of local associations.
 Since local interactions are most direct, they shape human beings in important ways, and often serve as a blueprint for large-scale associations.
 In this sense, the revitalization of the public as a cohesive entity will necessarily start at the local level.

-All these proposals serve a single goal: To turn the apathy of the “Great Society" into a meaningful "Great Community.”
+All these proposals serve a single goal: To turn the apathy of the “Great Society" (not to be confused with the Lyndon Johnson policy program of the same name) into a meaningful "Great Community.”